linlei1214/SITS-BERT/README.md

 ```

 We have provided the pre-trained model parameters for SITS-BERT, which are available in
-the `checkpoints\pretrain\` folder.
+the *checkpoints\pretrain\* folder.

 ### Fine-Tuning SITS-BERT

-The file `finetuning.py` is the main code for fine-tuning a pre-trained SITS-BERT model and using
+The file *finetuning.py* is the main code for fine-tuning a pre-trained SITS-BERT model and using
 the fine-tuned model for satellite time series classification.
 The sample dataset has been divided into training/validation/test sets, which are available
-in the `data\California-Labeled\` folder.
+in the *data\California-Labeled* folder.
+Download the sample dataset from [BaiduYunPan](https://pan.baidu.com/s/10DuxW2Tin9v80YiWU5WjbA), password: kpud

 You can run the following Linux command to run the experiment:
 ```